martinrotter/rssguard/resources/docs/Documentation.md

 As stated above, there are specific files that each skin folder must contain:
 * `metadata.xml` - XML file with basic information about the skin's name, author etc.
 * `qt_style.qss` - [Qt stylesheet](https://doc.qt.io/qt-5/stylesheet.html) file
-* `html_*.html`  - HTML files which are put together to create a complete HTML pages for various things, like newspaper view, article viewer, or error page
+* `html_*.html`  - HTML files which are dynamically put together to create a complete HTML pages for various things, like newspaper view, article viewer, or error page

-The ["plain" example skin] can be used as a reference for writing your own skins.
-Go through its [README file](https://github.com/martinrotter/rssguard/tree/master/resources/skins/plain/README) to find more detailed information.

 Note that not all skins have to provide a full-blown theming for every UI component of RSS Guard.
 Skin can provide just a custom HTML/CSS setup for article viewer and a minimal Qt CSS styling for UI controls.

-To avoid confusion, the option **Force dark look** becomes available only when **Fusion** (or Linux-only **Windows**) style is used.
-This option is completely independent from Qt stylesheet defined in skin's `qt_style.qss` file. <!-- TODO: it was removed, right? -->
+Skins usually define custom palette of colors which is yet another mechanism to change look of RSS Guard.
+This skin subfeature is enabled with `Use skin colors` checkbox on `Settings -> User interface` dialog section.

 ### GUI Tweaking <a id="guit"></a>
 Appearance of the main window can be tweaked in many ways.
 You can hide menu, toolbars, status bar, you can also change orientation of article viewer to suit widescreen devices.